2000, Program Authorization, Services and Definitions

 Children and Adolescents – Persons from their first birthday through the 21st year of age.

-Consultation – A type of service provided by a physician with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, assists with the evaluation and/or management of a patient.
+Consultation – A type of service provided by a health care provider with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, assists with the evaluation or management of a patient.

-Dental Services – Diagnostic, preventive and therapeutic dental services provided to children age 0 through their 21st year and pregnant women.
+Dental Services – Diagnostic, preventive and therapeutic dental services that are provided to eligible individuals and are performed in a dental office or clinic.

 Department of State Health Services (DSHS) – The agency responsible for administering physical and mental health-related prevention, treatment and regulatory programs for the state of Texas.

 Federal Poverty Level (FPL) – The set minimum amount of income that a family needs for food, clothing, transportation, shelter and other necessities.
-This level is determined by the Department of Health and Human Services.
+In the United States, this level is determined by the Department of Health and Human Services.
 FPL varies according to family size.
 The number is adjusted for inflation and reported annually in the form of poverty guidelines.
-Public assistance programs define eligibility income limits as some percentage of FPL.
+Public assistance programs, such as Medicaid, define eligibility income limits as some percentage of FPL.

-Fiscal Year – State fiscal year: September 1 through August 31.
-Federal fiscal year: October 1 through September 30.
+Fiscal Year – The state fiscal year is from Sept.
+1 through Aug.
+31. The federal fiscal year is from Oct.
+1 through Sept.
+30.

-Medicaid – Title XIX of the Social Security Act; reimburses for health care services delivered to low-income clients who meet eligibility guidelines.
+Medicaid – The Texas Medical Assistance Program, a joint federal and state program provided in Texas Human Resources Code Chapter 32 subject to Title XIX of the Social Security Act, 42 U.S.C.
+Section 1396, et seq., reimburses for health care services delivered to low-income clients who meet eligibility guidelines.

 Nutritional Services – The provision of services to identify the nutritional status of an individual and instruction which includes appropriate dietary information based on the client’s needs, i.e., age, sex, health status, culture.
 This may be provided to an individual on a one-to-one basis or to a group of individuals.